ʻAhoʻeitu: Royal lineage

 From 'Aho'eitu, the Tu'i Tonga Dynasty that once reigned over Tonga and its historical territories is descended.
+Although the Tu'i Tonga title itself now lies defunct, its legacy continues through the noble title of Kalaniuvalu, the first holder of which was the Prince Viliami Fatafehi Kalaniuvalu, the son of the last Tu'i Tonga, Sanualio Fatafehi Laufilitonga.

+Laufilitonga died on 09 December 1865, after having bequeathed the Tu'i Tonga title, its powers and its privileges to his half-brother's only son, Lord Tu'ipelehake (Siaosi Fatafehi Toutaitokotaha), whose mother was the Princess Sālote Mafile'o-'o-Pilolevu, a daughter of King George Tupou I. Lord Tu'ipelehake then relinquished the title to his grandfather, George Tupou I, thereby uniting the two senior titles of Tu'i Tonga and Tu'i Kanokupolu under the burgeoning Tongan Crown.

-Although the Tu'i Tonga title itself now lies defunct, the succession continues through the noble title of Kalaniuvalu as of 1865, when the last Tu'i Tonga, His Majesty Sanualio Laufilitonga, died, leaving his nephew, the Lord Kalaniuvalu (né Viliami Fatafehi-'o-Lapaha) as his successor as he had no children of his own.
-When his nephew received title of Tuitonga, he gave up the title to Taufa ahau the first.
-The current sovereign of Tonga, HM Tupou VI, is directly descended from Laufilitonga through the latter's daughter, the Lady Lavinia Veiongo, who was Kalaniuvalu's twin sister, which accords the Tupou Dynasty with customary seniority over Kalaniuvalu and his descendants courtesy of the old Fahu System of Tongan kinship.
-Apart from this, the House of Tupou are also directly descended from 'Aho'eitu as the Tu'i Kanokupolu line which broke off from the Tu'i Halatakalaua line, originally came from the Tu'i Tonga line.
-(Tu'i Halatakalaua started from the brother of the Tu'i Tonga) In this regard, it can be reasoned that the Tu'i Tonga dynasty and its kingship are still extant, making it the second oldest surviving royal dynasty after the imperial dynasty of Japan.
+The current sovereign of Tonga, King Tupou VI, is directly descended from Laufilitonga through the latter's daughter, the Princess Lavinia Veiongo, who was Prince Kalaniuvalu's twin sister.
+Princess Lavinia Veiongo the Elder bore 'Asipeli Kupuovanua, whose daughter, Queen Lavinia Veiongo the Younger, was the first wife of King George Tupou II and mother of Queen Sālote Tupou III.
+This accords the Tupou Dynasty with customary seniority over Prince Kalaniuvalu and his descendants, courtesy of the old fahu system of Tongan kinship.

+Apart from this, the ruling House of Tupou are also directly descended from 'Aho'eitu as successors of the Tu'i Kanokupolu, which was a cadet branch of the Tu'i Ha'atakalaua, the regent dynasty established by the Tu'i Tonga Kau'ulufonuafekai to administer Tonga and its territories while the Tu'i Tonga maintained a quiet life in the royal settlement at Lapaha, and conferred upon Kau'ulufonuafekai's own younger brother, Prince Mo'ungāmotu'a.
+In this regard, it can be reasoned that the Tu'i Tonga dynasty and its kingship are still extant, surviving through its cadet branch, the Tu'i Kanokupolu line, making it the second oldest surviving royal dynasty after the imperial dynasty of Japan.

 'Aho'eitu's older brothers were: